-Here is a way to really challenge yourself by pushing your limits on running 400m, which is one lap around a track.
+Here is a way to challenge yourself by pushing your limits on running 400 meters, which is one lap around a track.
 I do not recommend doing this on a treadmill.

 I call this the Quarter-Mile Track Torture.

 Start with an easy warmup jog around the track.
 Your pace should be something easy, at least a minute over your normal mile pace.
-Rest two minutes in between each quarter-mile set.
+Rest two minutes between each quarter-mile set.
 Run one lap on a quarter-mile track.
-Start at a two minute quarter mile pace, or 2:30 depending on your fitness level, then reduce at two minute laps.
-It is okay to fail at the 5th, 6th, or 7th set.
+Start at a two-minute, quarter-mile pace, or 2:30, depending on your fitness level, then reduce to two-minute laps.
+It is OK to fail at the fifth, sixth or seventh set.
 Just do the best you can.

 Your goal is to keep your finish times within 5-10 seconds of each goal for each quarter-mile run.
 Remember to rest for 1:30 between each lap.
 If you want to challenge yourself more, add in 20 squats and 10 lunges per leg between each set as well.
 Good luck with this increasing speed and pace interval run.